Nanaji Sitaram Shamkule

 Nanaji Sitaram Shamkule is a member of the 13th Maharashtra Legislative Assembly.
 He represents the Chandrapur Assembly Constituency.
 He belongs to the Bharatiya Janata Party (BJP).
-In May, 2013 he was appointed BJP's Maharashtra state SC cell.
+In May, 2013 he was appointed President of BJP's Maharashtra state SC Cell.
 He was Member Legislative Assembly in 2009, also as a BJP member.
 Shamkule, before he became MLA in 2009, was a corporator in the Nagpur Municipal Corporation, from ward no 114, Takli Sim.